opentoonz/opentoonz/doc/how_to_build_win.md

 - Download boost_1_73_0.zip from the above link.
 Extract all contents to the '$opentoonz/thirdparty/boost' directory.
 - Install the following patch (Make the changes listed in the patch file), if you use Boost 1.55.0 with Visual Studio 2013.
   - https://svn.boost.org/trac/boost/attachment/ticket/9369/vc12_fix_has_member_function_callable_with.patch

-## Acquiring the Source Code
-- Clone the base repository.
-- Throughout the explanation `$opentoonz` will represent the root for the base repository.
-- Visual Studio cannot recognize UTF-8 without BOM source code properly.
-Furthermore, since the endline character is represented with only the LF character, one line comments in Japanese will often cause the following line to be treated as a comment by `MSVS` as well.
-- In order to prevent this, please change the following setting in git so that it will preserve the proper endline characters:
-  - `git config core.safecrlf true`
-- Execute `git lfs pull` after `git clone` by using the `lfs` client.

-Note: Also all of these actions can also be done using the GitHub Desktop Client.
-Recommended if you are not proficient with git commands.  https://desktop.github.com/

-### `lib` and `dll`
-- `lib` and `dll` files are tracked by [Git Large File Storage](https://git-lfs.github.com/).
-Note: git-lfs is also installed with Github Desktop.

 ## Building